chankeith/fedexercise/README.md

 ### Criteria
  - Implementation of basic functionality - viewing images from an API
  - Choice of design, layout and intuitiveness of the interface
- - Other reasonable features you think should be present in an image viewing application
+ - The inclusion of any reasonable features for an image viewing application
  - Page load times and performance
+ - Test automation, including choice of test cases
  - Use of source control to organize and store code
- - Test automation, including choice of test cases

 ### Submission Requirements
 Preferably send us a link to your repository with your implementation, otherwise, email it to us.
 In either case, we must be able to view your source code and be able to run it.